ryue185/ryue185/README.md

 - ♻️ And random bits of code that I decide to keep around and not throw away
 - 🌱 I’m currently learning R, Python, C, SQL and stuff
 - 📫 Reach me at ryue@uchicago.edu
+- 📦 Contained in the ryue185 repository are some micellaneous code that doesn't warrant its own repository
 -------
 - CEX.R is part of a project from RA work I have been doing.
 I use R to extract relevant columns from Consumer Expenditure Surveys(CEX), a large, online, publicly available data set, to complete graphs and computation relevant to my RA project.
 Though it may not be super sophisticated, it is a testament to my ability to access online databases efficiently with code and process large datasets.